 A good QA program requires participation in periodic interand intra-laboratory comparison studies.
 Commercial and some governmental programs supply laboratory comparison samples containing one or more constituents in various matrices.
+The frequency of participation in comparison studies should depend on the quality of results produced by analysts.
 For routine procedures, semi-annual analyses are customary.
 If failures occur, take corrective action and analyze laboratory check samples more frequently until acceptable performance is achieved.